-or her contributions to the research, analysis, and writing incorporated in the drafts and final project.
-The certifying instructor should take such steps as he or she deems necessary to ensure that each student within the group has demonstrated competence in research, analysis, and writing.

-- (e) Meeting: Every faculty supervisor and student may expect each other to be available for a minimum of four face-to-face meetings during the semester to discuss the student's project. - (f) Supervision: Faculty supervision should be directed at improving the student's skills in the following areas, the attention paid to each item to be a function of the student's individual needs: (i) fundamentals of writing (grammar, syntax, organization, and clarity of expression), (ii) legal analysis, (iii) legal research and (iv) capacity for self-reflection and self-evaluation on both the quality of the student's work and the process of learning involved in the project. - (g) Supervision by Adjuncts: Adjunct faculty, other than individuals who are full-time employees of Vermont Law and Graduate School, may not supervise an advanced legal writing project unless (1) the project is done in satisfaction of course requirements in a course taught by the adjunct that the Vice Dean of Students has approved in advance of the semester in which it is offered as appropriate for advanced legal writing credit, or (2) the Vice Dean of Students approves the specific project in advance of commencement of the project.
-In all such cases, the student must draft, and the adjunct faculty supervisor and the Vice Dean of Students approve, a contract for the project containing the information required for independent legal research projects. - c.
-Satisfactory completion of the 1L Preliminary Bar Examination is also a graduation requirement.
-A student must sit for the Preliminary Bar Examination no later than the first week of the beginning of the student's second fall semester enrolled at VLGS.
-A student shall have satisfactorily completed this requirement under either of the following: - (1) The student earns a passing score on three of the seven sections of the Preliminary Bar Examination no later than the first week of the beginning of the student's second fall semester enrolled at VLGS with at least one passing score on a multiple choice section and one on a writing section; or - (2) If a student does not meet the requirements of subsection (1), the student must (a) meet with the Director of the Academic Success Program or the Director's designee two times following the Preliminary Bar Examination, (b) sit for the Preliminary Bar Examination a second time during the student's second spring semester, and (c) enroll in either one additional bar course or the Bar Exam Skills and Tactics course.
+- (d) Collaborative Efforts: Some projects may involve the collaborative efforts of two or more students.
+In such instances, the individual student must be able to identify his or her contributions to the research, analysis, and writing incorporated in the drafts and final project.
+The certifying instructor should take such steps as he or she deems necessary to ensure that each student within the group has demonstrated competence in research, analysis, and writing. - (e) Meeting: Every faculty supervisor and student may expect each other to be available for a minimum of four face-to-face meetings during the semester to discuss the student's project. - (f) Supervision: Faculty supervision should be directed at improving the student's skills in the following areas, the attention paid to each item to be a function of the student's individual needs: (i) fundamentals of writing (grammar, syntax, organization, and clarity of expression), (ii) legal analysis, (iii) legal research and (iv) capacity for self-reflection and selfevaluation on both the quality of the student's work and the process of learning involved in the project. - (g) Supervision by Adjuncts: Adjunct faculty, other than individuals who are full-time employees of Vermont Law and Graduate School, may not supervise an advanced legal writing project unless (1) the project is done in satisfaction of course requirements in a course taught by the adjunct that the Vice Dean of Students has approved in advance of the semester in which it is offered as appropriate for advanced legal writing credit, or (2) the Vice Dean of Students approves the specific project in advance of commencement of the project.
+In all such cases, the student must draft, and the adjunct faculty supervisor and the Vice Dean of Students approve, a contract for the project containing the information required for independent legal research projects.